tteck/Proxmox/README.md

 GRANT ALL ON *.* TO 'admin'@'localhost' IDENTIFIED BY 'password' WITH GRANT OPTION;
 ```

-Now, we'll give the user admin root privileges and password-based access that can connect from anywhere on my local area network (LAN), which has addresses in the subnet 192.168.100.0/24.
+Now, we'll give the user admin root privileges and password-based access that can connect from anywhere on your local area network (LAN), which has addresses in the subnet 192.168.100.0/24.
 This is an improvement because opening a MariaDB server up to the Internet and granting access to all hosts is bad practice..
 Change the username, password and subnet to match your preferences:
 ```
 GRANT ALL ON *.* TO 'admin'@'192.168.100.%' IDENTIFIED BY 'password' WITH GRANT OPTION;
 ```